-Safe handling DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
-Avoid contact with moisture.
-Avoid contact with noisture.
-Avoid contact with noisture.
-When handling, DO NOT eat, drink or smoke.
-Keep containers securely sealed when not in use.
-Avoid physical damage to containers.
-Always wash hands with scap and water after handling.
-Work clothes should be laundered separately.
-Launder contaminated clothing before re-use.
-Use good occupational work practice.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Other information Store in original containers.
-Keep containers securely sealed.
-Store in a cool, dry, well-ventilated area.
-Store away from incompatible materials and foodstuff containers.
-Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-Conditions for safe storage, including any incompatibilities Polvethvlene or polvoropvlene container.
+- ▶ DO NOT allow clothing wet with material to stay in contact with skin - Avoid all personal contact, including inhalation. - ► Wear protective clothing when risk of overexposure occurs. - ▶ Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked - Avoid smoking, naked lights or ignition sources. - Avoid generation of static electricity. - DO NOT use plastic buckets - Earth all lines and equipment. - ▶ Use spark-free tools when handling. - Avoid contact with incompatible materials. - ► When handling, DO NOT eat, drink or smoke - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - ▶ Use good occupational work practice. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.